Jayze24/ColorfulTextView/README.md

 }
 ```
 ## Usage
 Put in your xml layout.
-Just add a gradient color to `app:colors` and put a duration (100 to 1000) into `app:duration`(The lower the number, the faster it moves.)
+Just add a gradient color to `app:colorful_colors` and put a duration (100 to 1000) into `app:colorful_duration`(The lower the number, the faster it moves.)
+You can also select the direction `app:colorful_direction` (right, left, up, down).
 ```xml
 <space.jay.colorfultextview.ColorfulTextView
     android:layout_width="wrap_content"